Questions rule, ok. Not presentations. Not the building of nation states ... just questions. Is it time for this history to be revisited ... ?

 Genealogies of Colonial American families (before 1775-1783).

-Ship Rapid Capt.
-Dorr (1811, an American ship which sank off n/w Western Australia).
+Curiosity about the ship Rapid Capt.
+Dorr (1811, an American ship which sank off n/w Western Australia, supposedly with some interesting money aboard).

 Question about Hemp.
 Rival merchant networks in the 1600s.
 Planter names various on Caribbean sugar islands.